In this piece, we'll discuss the importance of managing employee access to data as a matter of security policy

 Most security experts agree that managing access controls to organizational data requires going through at least three detailed and important exercises:

-- Identifying various types of and repositories
+- Identifying various types of and repositories for sensitive data

 - Assessing the risks involved should such data be lost, stolen or disclosed to unauthorized third parties